hasura/graphql-engine/rfcs/v3/engine-plugins.md

 The response of a pre-parse hook can be of three types:

-1. Return with a response: The engine-plugin has handled the request, and the graphql-engine should return the response provided by the engine-plugin (the engine will short-circuit here).
-Should we check if the response is valid according to the spec?
+1. Return with a response: The engine-plugin has handled the request, and the graphql-engine should return the response provided by the engine-plugin.
+   (Should we check if the response is valid according to the spec?)
 2. Continue with the execution: The graphql-engine should proceed with the request handling.
 3. Error response: Abort the request with the error response.